Japanese variety show: History

-Japanese variety shows have been around since the 1950s.
-From playing larger-than-life games to performing extreme stunts, and involving everything from eating unusual foods to competing in trivia competitions with consequences for the losers, the concentrated appeal of such variety shows generally expanded with time to more directly involve guests in competitive scenarios.
+Japanese variety shows originated in the 1950s, with early examples like Gesture, a charades-style game show.
+Game shows, initially featuring trivia competitions, expanded over time to include diverse and unconventional formats, incorporating concepts like eating unusual foods.

 The second longest-running Japanese television show, which is a comedy, is Shōten which began running in 1966 on Nippon TV.
-Television in Japan made a big impact in the 1930s but then was put to a halt because of WWII.
-After WWII NHK and Nippon television were able to start up again around 1953.
-One of the first shows to have started on Nippon TV was Downtown no Gaki no Tsukai ya Arahende!!, which started in 1989 and is still running to this day with 1378 episodes as of Oct 29, 2017.
+After the end of the American occupation of Japan, the public NHK and commercial Nippon television began TV broadcasting in 1953.
+One of the longest running variety shows is on Nippon TV, Downtown no Gaki no Tsukai ya Arahende!!, which started in 1989.

 Current situation

 Japanese television programs such as Music Station and Utaban (cancelled 2010) continue in an almost pristine format from the same variety shows of years before.
-The only major changes have been the increasing disappearance of live backup music since the 1980s.
-Variety game shows such as Nazotoki Batoru Tore! and Team Fight often featured regular celebrity guests as well as special guest appearances to tie in with forthcoming musical, cinematic and publishing releases; this - a frequent feature of primetime Japanese variety television - has remained consistent over the years.
+One notable change in Japanese variety shows since the 1980s is the decreasing use of live backup music.
+Variety game shows such as Nazotoki Batoru TORE! and Team Fight often featured regular celebrity guests as well as special guest appearances to tie in with forthcoming musical, cinematic and publishing releases; this – a frequent feature of primetime Japanese variety television – has remained consistent over the years.

 A once-popular host Kyosen Ōhashi said, "Weird shows that are called Variety only exists in Japan."

 One of the more well-circulated clips is a segment in Gaki no Tsukai, hosted by the comedy duo Downtown.
 In one part, if the male contestants fail to say a tongue-twister correctly, they get hit in the crotch by a spring-loaded pole (The Chinko Machine, or, literally, the Penis Machine), causing great pain.
 Hitoshi Matsumoto attempted to withdraw but the host - his comedy partner and co-host Masatoshi Hamada, cajoled him back on the platform.

-Controversy regarding game shows
+Controversy over injuries

 Japanese game shows have been known for including very cruel challenges, with Hollywood Reporter stating in 2008 "the Japanese have elevated cruelty to an art form."
-In 2002, it was acknowledged that these game show challenges had caused physical injuries to some contestants.
+In 2002, in the midst of a controversy surrounding the hospitalization of Muscle Ranking contestants and the death of a middle school student who choked to death imitating a "speed eating" game from Food Battle Club, it was acknowledged that these game show challenges had caused physical injuries to some contestants.
 Some of these Japanese game show injuries even included spinal injuries.
 In 2014, Japanese game shows were still acknowledged for having cruel challenges under the guise of comedy.

-In the United States of America in December 1994, Saturday Night Live mocked these unique forms of game shows with a sketch called Quiz Kings.
-They were also mocked in a May 1999 episode of The Simpsons called Thirty Minutes Over Tokyo.
+In the United States of America in December 1994, Saturday Night Live mocked these unique forms of game shows with a sketch called "Quiz Kings".
+They were also mocked in a May 1999 episode of The Simpsons called "Thirty Minutes Over Tokyo".